Francis of Marchia

 On the question of ecclesiastical power, of course, Marchia was also in disagreement with Pope John XXII (Lambertini 2000, IX).
 In order to defend Christ’s poverty and that of the Franciscans by extension, Marchia interpreted Christ’s remark to Pilate that “my kingdom is not of this world” as meaning not only that the origins of his kingdom and the source of his power are not of this world, but also that his kingdom and his power are not with respect to the things of this world.
 Indeed, for Marchia, Caesar had legitimate sovereignty over this world.
 Marchia thus denied that Christ, as a man, possessed any temporal power, and hence he rejected John XXII’s claim that Christ was rex and dominus in a temporal sense.
 The implication is that the pope could not inherit temporal power over the entire earth, although Marchia admitted that the temporal sword could pertain to the pope indirectly and mediately.

-Given that the few historical surveys that have been done demonstrate that Marchia had an impact on his successors in many areas of philosophical thought, and given that it is only in the past fifteen years that any substantial part of his works has been available in print, we can expect the flood of investigations of the ideas of this interesting and important scholastic thinker to continue.
+Given that the few historical surveys that have been done demonstrate that Marchia had an impact on his successors in many areas of philosophical thought, and given that it is only in the past twenty-five years that any substantial part of his works has been available in print, we can expect the flood of investigations of the ideas of this interesting and important scholastic thinker to continue.

 - CUP: Chartularium Universitatis Parisiensis, 4 volumes, eds.
 H. Denifle and E. Chatelain (Paris 1889–1897).